Linux Kernel WireGuard tuning

 In Linux, network cards (NICs) use **NAPI** (New API) polling to handle incoming packets.
 When an interrupt fires, the kernel disables further interrupts and polls the NIC, processing packets in batches.

-`net.core.netdev_budget` limits how many packets the kernel may process in a single SoftIRQ cycle before yielding the CPU and it's default is: 300 packets.
+`net.core.netdev_budget` limits how many packets the kernel may process in a single SoftIRQ cycle before yielding the CPU, and its default value is 300 packets.

 #### Home/Small Office

-Meaning around \~20 users: The default 300 is fine and changing it won't be noticeable.
+Meaning around \~20 users: the default value of 300 is fine, and changing it will likely not be noticeable.

 ### 50 VPN users and above